norton287/Cleanup-Backups-Bash-Script/README.md

-# clean_backups.sh: Your Backup Cleanup Superhero!
+# cleanup_backups.sh: Your Backup Cleanup Superhero!

 Tired of old backups cluttering your precious storage?
 Let `clean_backups.sh` swoop in and save the day!